Nuno-Jesus/Make-A-Make/README.md

 The `command` parameter is the command that should be run in the shell, alongside its arguments.

-The following example detects and prints the current kernel, by running the `uname` command ([code/25-shell-example](code/25-shell-example)):
+The following example detects and prints the current kernel ([code/25-shell-example](code/25-shell-example)):

 ```Makefile
 OS = $(shell uname -s)